 Family law cases are serious matters, and each case needs to be treated with extreme care and attention to detail.
 The outcome of these cases can have a life-long impact on all parties involved.
 It is important that individuals get the proper legal advice and representation that they need to ensure they get a favorable outcome.
 An experienced legal attorney can often make the difference in clients getting the outcome they deserve.

-At Lazenby Law Firm, our dedicated legal team takes pride in providing aggressive and exceptional legal representation for our clients.
+At Lazenby Law Firm, our dedicated Glendale AZ Property Division Attorney takes pride in providing aggressive and exceptional legal representation for our clients.
 We strive to help individuals across the state of Arizona understand their legal rights and seek the fair resolutions that they deserve.
 Our legal team has experience in handling all types of cases related to family law matters.
 If you need a family attorney to help review your case and discuss potential options, contact our office today.

 Fields Marked With An “*” Are Required